TinSkyFullOfStar/alidayu/README.md

-#this package is a easy way to complete the alidayu-sms jobs
+#This package is a easy way to complete the alidayu-sms jobs

+the package is base on laravel framework,you must use it with laravel framework!!!

 #Installation
     composer require tinsky/alidayu